Is a DIY chicken feeder something you need? Well, let’s talk through why you might need a DIY Chicken feeder.

 And we all know, the cost of feeding chickens can add up super quick!

-Meet the DIY chicken feeder version of the 5 gallon chicken feeder you see lining the aisles of your local farm store.
+Meet the DIY version of the 5 gallon chicken feeder you see lining the aisles of your local farm store (and all you really need is a plastic bucket).

-If you don’t like to haul chicken feed out everyday, you can try out this DIY chicken feeder which holds a TON of food at one time.
+If you don't like to haul chicken feed out everyday, you can try out this chicken bucket feeder one which holds a TON of food at one time.
 Unless, of course, chicken math has taken over and you have a super large flock!
+Then maybe you should make two.

 This is another no waste chicken feeder.
-I love this PVC chicken feeder!
-This DIY chicken feeder is a double bonus of being no spill – save money by reducing wasted feed – AND it is large enough that it can store a good amount of feed.
+I love this PVC feeder!
+This one is a double bonus of being no spill - save money by reducing wasted chicken feed - AND it is large enough that it can store a good amount of feed.

 If you get a feeder the right size for your flock, you can fill it once a week and your chickens will never go hungry.
 That kind of time savings can get you AT LEAST another cup of coffee in the morning.